What will my Research Transcripts look like – A Research Transcription Example

 Pacific Transcription has a standard format for research transcription when it comes to both identifying and differentiating speakers on a file.

-- Differentiation is where we label the speakers as “Facilitator” or “Interviewee” and/or differentiate by gender accordingly, as the client has not requested that we use the speakers’ names.
+- Differentiation is where we label the speakers as “Facilitator” or “Speaker”, as the client has not requested that we use the speakers’ names.

 - Identification means that where a client requests that speakers are identified, either by name, number or code, those identifiers are used in the transcript to identify the speakers.